KristianS1991/SEI-Project-01/README.md

-# SEI-Project-One - Front-End Game with JavaScript
+# SEI Project One, Front-End Game with JavaScript

 ## Timeframe